ArmaniBanks/proovra/SUBMISSION.md

 ## What This Proves

 The deployed `SettlementEscrow` contract accepted an escrow deposit, associated the escrow with a provider recipient, stored proof metadata, and released USDC only after proof approval.
+The product demonstrates how that settlement primitive can sit beside an existing contributor workflow rather than replacing it.

 The x402 protected endpoint rejects unpaid access with `402`, rejects fake payment headers, and returns protected proof data only after verified Circle CLI x402 authorization.